notice-github/wordpress-plugin/README.txt

 7. Drag and drop the Notice block anywhere you want on your page and paste the ID project
 8. Click on Update, and than View page to check your project live

-For documentation and tutorials visit our [Wordpress Integration](https://integrations.notice.site/wordpress-g7dqh4j15j).
+If you encounter any difficulty you can contact us on our [slack channel](https://join.slack.com/t/noticegroupe/shared_invite/zt-21nkruxea-gTZ5jfvevH49JvzQrHdfhQ)

 == Frequently Asked Questions ==

-**How to install the Plugin ?**
-You can find the installation details explained in the section above.
-If you encounter any difficulty you can contact us on our [slack channel](https://join.slack.com/t/noticegroupe/shared_invite/zt-21nkruxea-gTZ5jfvevH49JvzQrHdfhQ)

 **Can I use Notice with Gutenberg/Elementor ?**
 Yes, you just have to follow the same method as with wordpress and copy paste your Notice project ID.